shishong78/networks_17338/_site/syllabus.md

 ### Evaluation
 Evaluation will be based on the following distribution:

-- 10% class participation
+- Class participation 10%
+- Homework assignments 30%
-- 20% homework assignments & project proposal
+- Final project proposal 10%
-- 30% midterm exam
+- Midterm exam 20%
-- 40% final project
+- Final project 30%

 This course does not have a fixed letter grade policy; i.e., the final letter grades will not be A=90-100%, B=80-90%, etc.